jacobdotcosta/kcp/README.md

 **Note**: If kcp is not installed like the kubectl kcp plugins, then they will be installed

-Next, in a second terminal, you can demo it using the 2nd script `./demo.sh`.
+Next, in a second terminal, you can run the `./demo.sh` script.

 During the execution of the script, the following steps will take place:

+- A kind cluster will be created
 - The `my-org` workspace is created and defined as `current`
 - The `sync` tool is installed on the kind cluster
 - Resources are sync between kcp and the physical cluster